 Yes.
 Our program accepts applications from individuals from outside the four consortium institutions who are U.S. Citizens, non-citizen nationals, or permanent residents.I am not a U.S. citizen, am I eligible to apply if I am also not a citizen of one of the collaborating countries?

-Non-U.S. citizens applying for the FGHF program must be citizens of one of the LMICs (low- or middle income countries) in which our training sites are located.
+Non-U.S. citizens applying for the FGHF program must be postdoctoral researchers who are citizens of one of the LMICs (low- or middle income countries) in which our training sites are located.
 For a list of countries and sites please go to the eligibility and sites page of our website.I am an international applicant; does this training program allow me to conduct my research within the United States?

 Yes.
 U.S. trained third and fourth year medical students or doctoral students who have completed their course work and comprehensive exam before departing for the training site are eligible to apply.
 Ideally, in this situation the trainee is paired with a local medical graduate student at the training site.
 Pairs are not required to work on the same research project, but are expected to work in tandem to create a supportive working environment.Am I eligible to apply if I am currently in another research training program?

 Yes.
 Trainees who are currently enrolled in or who have completed a training program are eligible to apply.
 Trainees currently funded on a T32 grant should contact the FGHF program manager to determine if they are suitable applicants.
 Please note that stipends from two different NIH grants may not be combined.Can I create my own research project or do I need to work on one that is already established at the international site?